offlineland/manyland-archive/README.md

 - Subareas (accessed via interactings placed at specific spots, often with conditions (`is [EDITOR]`, `has BLUE KEY`, ...))

 Examples of subverting privacy expectations (bad):
-- Creating a board directory searchable by player or post content
+- Creating a board directory searchable by player or post content (note that this could be different if Manyland had eg. a built-in board search feature: the expectation of ease-of-access would be different)
 - Performing player-specific analysis of any sort

 ##### Public data